-This year will feature a keynote talk by Karen Zaderej, Axogen’s Chief Operating Officer.
+This year will feature a keynote talk by Karen Zaderej, Axogen’s Chief Executive Officer.
 She will speak about academic-to-industry translation and share her personal experiences.

 During this year’s event, we will host the special unveiling of a historic marker in recognition of Dr. Crayton Pruitt Sr. to be placed near the Biomedical Sciences Building entrance.
 The historic marker will honor and recognize the life, legacy and generosity of Dr. Crayton Pruitt Sr. Please take this opportunity to thank members of the Pruitt family who will be in attendance for the unveiling for their support of the BME department.